 If a police officer responds to the scene of the accident, they will likely file an incident report, especially if there were injuries.
 The report includes their observations at the scene and whether either party received a citation.
 Obtaining a police report can help prove your version of events and help settle insurance disputes.

 Once you have a copy of the report, you can also see if the report has any errors.
 Factual errors can be corrected if you have evidence that shows the officer was mistaken.
-Other errors involving the officer's opinions can be more difficult to have removed or changed, though it is often possible to add your statement to the record.
+Other errors involving the officer's opinions can be more difficult to have removed or changed, although it's often possible to add your statement to the record.
 You may call the officer and politely discuss your concern about what was entered in the report and ask if they would consider making an amended report.
-Typically, only the drivers may make this request.
+Typically, only the involved drivers may make this request.

 Talking to the Insurance Company

 Insurance companies may ask to take your statement and to record your answers.
-This is not to be taken lightly, and you should be prepared and careful about how you describe the incident.
+This is not to be taken lightly, and you should be prepared for and careful about how you describe the incident.
 Write down what you think is important about the incident and make sure it is added to the statement if the adjuster does not ask.
 You may wish to consult with an attorney before agreeing to give the statement.
-Remember, the statement may be used against you later if the case moves to a lawsuit.
+You may also wish to have an attorney present when you give the statement.
+Remember that the statement may be used against you later if the case moves to a lawsuit.

 State traffic laws, like right of way, can also impact fault determinations.
 Also, some kinds of accidents are highly suggestive of fault.
-Rear-end collisions are very common, and if you are hit from behind, the other driver will generally be held responsible.
+Rear-end collisions are very common.
+If you are hit from behind, the other driver will generally be held responsible.
 Similarly, a driver making a left-turn will likely be held responsible in the case of an accident because the cars in the lane they cross generally have the right of way.

 A common scenario is where both drivers claim to have the green light.
-In intersection accidents controlled by stop lights it is very important you clearly state you had the green light if that is the case.
-Witnesses and video from area businesses are critical in these disputes.
-Some cities have cameras posted that may have recorded the accident.
-You may consider purchasing a dash cam; they can be very helpful in accident disputes.
+In intersection accidents controlled by stop lights, it is very important you clearly state you had the green light if that is the case.
+Witnesses and video from businesses in the area are critical in these disputes.
+Most cities maintain records that will tell you the color of the light and time, which can be used to corroborate what happened.
+You may consider purchasing a dash cam.
+These can be very helpful in accident disputes.